Philip K. Dick asked, "Do Androids Dream of Electric Sheep?".

 Inventory and Telemetry are of central importance to realising goals of automatic service design and closed loop automation.
 With a traditional TMForum (Fulfilment, Assurance, Billing) layered view of the world and using enterpriese software (from the likes of Oracle, IBM, BMC, AMDOC, Nokia and Cisco) this is hard to achieve.
 The new stack for SDN, NFV and NFVi (NFV Infrastructure) included: Linux Kernel Virtual Machine (KVM), OpenStack, Kubernetes, Kafka, Contrail, Collectd, ArangoDB, Cassandra, Prometheus and lots of other Open Source technologies.

-So a steep learning curve to take the strategy and architecture from paper to practice.
+So there is a steep learning curve to take the strategy and architecture from paper to practice.
 To help I got a couple of multi-core server machines as I needed to validate and prove the NFVi telemetry architecture.

 Success with rapid software development is achieved by success with testing.
 So it is very important that your development has required enviornment available to allow testing.
 My starting point was to validate the use of Collectd to provide telemetry feeds to central Kafka collection hub.
 This allows "agentless monitoring" of the running virtual machines (VMs) as the Collectd agent is running on the hypervisor host, not within the VM guest.